Huronia Museum

 The Huronia Museum is located in Midland, Ontario, Canada.
-The museum consists of the museum building (housing collections and art gallery) and the Huron/Ouendat (Wendat) village (palisade and longhouse).
+The museum consists of the museum building (housing collections and art gallery) and the Wendat (Huron/Ouendat) village (palisade and longhouse).
 The museum is open year-round and has nearly one million objects and receives some 20,000 visitors each year.
 The collections include artifacts pertaining to native history and maritime history.
 The museum provides educational programmes for schools and adults.

 History

 On July 1, 1947, the Huronia Museum first opened in a large wooden frame building that had been the family residence of James Playfair, a prominent Midland businessman.
 The current museum building was Midland's Canada Centennial project and officially opened on July 1, 1967 in Little Lake Park adjacent to the Huron/Ouendat (Wendat) Village.

 Exhibits

 In 1976, the Historic Art of Huronia Gallery in the museum building opened and presently displays art by David Milne, Homer Watson, Manly MacDonald, Franklin Arbuckle, Hilton Hassell, Mary Hallen (Victorian era watercolours), William J. Wood, Thor Hansen, Group of Seven artists (A.Y.
 Jackson, Franz Johnston, J. E. H. MacDonald) along with contemporary art, native art and archaeological collections of Ouendat and Ojibway First Nations.
 Other exhibits are about Georgian Bay lighthouses, shipwrecks, maritime and military heritage.
 There is also an extensive photographic collection of the work of Midland's long-time professional photographer, John W. Bald.